terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		    [Parameter(Mandatory=$True,
 		               HelpMessage="Enter the Azure SQL Database Server Name to use an existing one.
 Enter nothing to create a new one.")]
 		    [AllowEmptyString()]
-		    [String]$sqlDatabaseServer,  # specify the Azure SQL database server name if you have one created.
+		    [String]$sqlDatabaseServer,  # Specify the Azure SQL database server name if you have one created.
 Otherwise use "".

 		    [Parameter(Mandatory=$True,
 		               HelpMessage="Enter the Azure SQL Database admin user.")]